OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 layer list and make sure that they are the only two which are ticked for display in the box to the left of the layer name.
 Right click on the elev.basins raster map layer name and select "Change opacity level".
 Set it to about 50% then re-render the Map Display.
+Drag a map layer (such as the earlier shaded relief map) to lower down in the layer list if you wish for it to be drawn behind the other map layers.

 .. image:: ../../images/screenshots/800x600/grass-watersheds.png
   :scale: 50 %
   :alt: screenshot
   :align: left

-In the GIS Layer Manager window click on the third button in from the right to add a grid layer.
-For size of grid put 0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid and press [Run] and re-render.
+In the GIS Layer Manager window click on the fourth button in from the right to add a grid layer.
+For size of grid put 0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid and press [Ok] and re-render.

 To add a scalebar go to the Map Display window and press the "Add map elements" button to the right of where you selected the Profile tool